amandaeze97/cs3041-designManifesto/README.md

 ## Amanda Ezeobiejesi

-Hello!
-I am a student currently studying Computer Science at Worcester Polytechnic Institute.
+Hi!
+I'm a student at Worcester Polytechnic Institute currently studying Computer Science.
 I am from Lagos, Nigeria, but grew up in Southern California.

 This page includes some of the projects I have been working on in my Human Computer Interaction class, as well as some of my concluding thoughts on what a good design looks like and how it can be reached.